generalassembly-atx/presentations/README.md

 Outline for project presentations in WDI

-### Create a README file
+### Create a README

-Create a README in the root of your GitHub project repository using Mardown.
-Mardown is a lightweight and easy way to format documentation for your project.
+Create a README using Markdown.
+Markdown is a lightweight and easy way to format documentation for your project.

-1. Create a file called README.md in the root of your project repository
+1. Create a file called **README.md** in the root of your project repository
 2. Include sections for:
  - Project Description
  - User Stories